Supporting Your Piano Playing Journey

 The current smorgasbord of exam support tests are no longer fit for musical purpose, and don’t deliver worthwhile assessment on a level playing field.
 Scrapping them is not only the right thing to do, but opens a more respectful, appropriate and inclusive pathway for “inspiring musical achievement”.

 To build a consensus around Performance Grades as the better alternative, we need to exercise care in understanding the art of performing.

-Most would agree that a “performance” (as opposed to making a studio recording) is a live experience, with a sense of occasion and expectation, and an audience with whom the performer directly communicates.
 It is therefore perplexing that ABRSM’s “Performance Grades” don’t presently include a performance in this most basic sense, even though marks are allocated for performing skills.

 Pauline Carter’s letter makes a fair point about this: